 There are two ways to reach Kings Canyon – Watarrka National Park.
 One is on the sealed road from Alice Springs, Stuart Hwy, Lasseter and Luritja Road.
 This would take you 6 hours from Alice Springs and about 8 hours from Glen Helen.
 The shorter road – the Mereenie Loop Road – is a gravel road through the real outback of Australia.
 The Mereenie loop road is recommended for 4×4 vehicles only.

 We took the Mereenie Loop Road and it took us about 3hrs to get to Kings Canyon from Glen Helen.
 Three rather stressful hours, I have to say.
 You’re literally in the middle of nowhere: no houses, no shadow, only a handful of other cars and a desert as far as you can see.
-You do need to buy a Mereenie loop permit in order to drive this road.
-It can be bought in Glen Helen.
-And you shouldn’t attempt this road in a standard vehicle.
+You do need to buy a Mereenie loop permit in order to drive this road (you can get it in Glen Helen).
+You really shouldn’t attempt this road in a standard vehicle.
 We passed one and they drove so slowly that I don’t think they got there by dark.
 In any case, you cannot do this road with a rented car if it’s not a 4×4.

 Fuel is available at Glen Helen and at Kings Canyon, so fill up before driving the Mereenie loop road.
 It’s also a good idea to have water and some snacks with you.
 Petrol prices were 30% higher at Glen Helen than in Alice Springs and about double of Sydney prices.
 That’s the price to pay for traveling in the outback.